-This modeling strategy is so powerful, that it has become the lifeblood of some of the most accomplished people in the world, including Tim Ferriss.
-Tim has been listed as one of Fast Company’s “Most Innovative Business People,” one of Forbes’ “Names You Need to Know,” and one of Fortune’s “40 under 40.”
-He is an early-stage technology investor and advisor (for Uber, Facebook, Shopify, Duolingo and Alibaba) as well as the author of three #1 New York Times and Wall Street Journal bestsellers: The 4-Hour Workweek, The 4-Hour Body and The 4-Hour Chef.
-His podcast, The Tim Ferriss Show, has exceeded 100 million downloads, was selected for “Best of iTunes in 2015” and helped set the stage for his latest book, Tools of Titans: The Tactics, Routines and Habits of Billionaires, Icons and World-Class Performers.
+Millionaire Tim Ferriss is one of the most successful students of the modeling strategy.
+Tim has been listed as one of Fast Company’s “Most Innovative Business People,” one of Forbes’ “Names You Need to Know” and one of Fortune’s “40 under 40.”
+He is an early-stage technology investor and advisor for household-name corporations like Uber, Facebook, Shopify, Duolingo and Alibaba.
+Tim is also the author of New York Times and Wall Street Journal bestsellers including The 4-Hour Workweek, The 4-Hour Body and The 4-Hour Chef.
+His podcast, The Tim Ferriss Show, has exceeded 700 million downloads and helped set the stage for his book, Tools of Titans: The Tactics, Routines and Habits of Billionaires, Icons, and World-Class Performers.

-Tools of Titans contains the “distilled tools, tactics and ‘inside baseball’ you won’t find anywhere else.
-It also includes new tips from past guests, and life lessons from new ‘guests’ you haven’t met” – from their morning/evening rituals, daily habits and workout regimens to their core beliefs, values and perspectives.
-Yet Tim doesn’t merely relay the information – he has taken it, vetted, explored and experimented with it in various situations to yield this 600+ page tome full of high-leverage tools that could completely change your life.
+Tools of Titans contains tips and life lessons from incredibly successful people.
+Tim studies everything from their morning mindfulness rituals, daily habits and workout regimens to their core beliefs, values and perspectives.
+Through his in-depth vetting, exploration and experimentation, he has created a 600+ page book full of tools that could completely change your life.

-In this episode with Tim Ferriss, Tony and Mary B. speak with Tim about the evolution of this book and what Tim has discovered about himself during the process.
+In this episode with Tim Ferriss, Tony and Mary B. speak with Tim about his growth and discoveries throughout this process.
 They hammer down on the power of asking better questions, mastering your key strengths and shedding your limiting beliefs.
 They examine pattern recognition, internal synthesis and the processes of building physical and mental strength.
 They explore some of the greatest tips, tools and tactics Tim has learned from masters like Peter Thiel, Chris Sacca, Dr. BJ Miller and Peter Diamandis.
-And finally, they have a candid conversation about coping with the darker periods of life, and how Tim’s perspective on his life’s mission has changed over the years.
+Finally, they have a candid conversation about coping with the darker periods of life, and how Tim’s perspective on his life’s mission has changed over the years.